MQCOMP3120-2021/E-commerce-website-Project/README.md

 Cart page allows customers to checkout the items that they have added or edit the quantity as desired.
 A delete option is available for customers who no longer show interest in a product added into cart.

-### Checkout

-Upon confirmation, customers will be redirected to the checkout page, where they are permitted to select their preferred delivery partners and payment methods.
-The screen also displays a random number next to delivery fee estimation to make the page look more realistic.

 ### Contact

 The page includes a simple description of the business with a google map stating the location of the physical store.
 Users can also find the social media accounts connected to the business on the bottom section of the page.
 The icons will link users to the main page of the social media stated but no actual account will appear.